 Turn the dough out onto the parchment paper on your work surface and finish mixing it by hand or with a flexible bench scraper.
-Transfer the dough to the prepared half-sheet pan and flatten it out with your hands or a small rolling pin to a thickness of ½-inch.
-Cover it tightly with a piece of plastic wrap and chill in the refrigerator for at least 1 hour (or until firm), or overnight.
+Transfer the dough to the prepared half-sheet pan and flatten it out with your hands or a rolling pin to a thickness of ½-inch.
+Cover it tightly with a piece of plastic wrap and chill in the refrigerator for at least 2 hours (or until firm), or overnight.

 To make the chocolate chip vanilla pastry cream:

 If you wish to cool the pastry cream in an ice bath, fill a bowl large bowl partway with ice and cold water; set aside.

 Whisk the egg yolks and sugar together in a heatproof medium bowl.
 Add the cornstarch and whisk until it is completely blended.
 Keep the bowl next to the stovetop.